PEtab-dev/PEtab/doc/documentation_data_format.md

 * [`observableName`] [STRING, OPTIONAL]

-  Arbitrary string describing the observable.
+  Name of the observable.
+Only used for output, not for identification.

 * `observableFormula` [STRING]